AndroDevcd/Sharp/doc/CHANGELIST.md

     Backwards compatibility support tested Version: ()

+##### Version 0.2.9.1 (September 1, 2020)
+    # Bug Fixes
+        * Several seg faults fixed

+    # QoL Improvements
+        * Further improved Garbage collector performance

+    # New Additions
+        * Multiple concurrency support features added to the lang
+           * Fibers
+           * Channels
+        * Added object serialization and de-serialization

+    # Known Issues
+        * JIT is not currently supported on any platform
+        * The Profiler is not supported
+        * Dictionaries are not fully supported by the lang

+    runtime version: 2.6.0
+    compiler version: 0.2.9

+    Backwards compatibility support tested Version: (n/a)

 ##### Version 0.2.9 (September 1, 2020)
     # Bug Fixes
         * Several seg faults fixed